The-Academic-Observatory/observatory-platform/docs/deploy_terraform.md

 # Apache Airflow settings
 airflow:
-  fernet_key: 4yfYXnxjUZSsh1CefVigTuUGcH-AUnuKC9jJ2sUq-xA=
+  fernet_key: 4yfYXnxjUZSsh1CefVigTuUGcH-AUnuKC9jJ2sUq-xA= # the fernet key which is used to encrypt the secrets in the airflow database
-  ui_user_email: my-email@example.com <--
+  ui_user_email: my-email@example.com <-- # the email for the Apache Airflow UI's airflow user
-  ui_user_password: my-password <--
+  ui_user_password: my-password <-- # the password for the Apache Airflow UI's airflow user

 # Terraform settings
 terraform:
-  organization: my-terraform-org-name <--
+  organization: my-terraform-org-name <-- # the terraform cloud organization
-  workspace_prefix: my-terraform-workspace-prefix- <--
+  workspace_prefix: my-terraform-workspace-prefix- <-- # the terraform cloud prefix of the workspace name

 # Google Cloud settings
 google_cloud:
-  project_id: my-gcp-id <--
+  project_id: my-gcp-id <-- # the Google Cloud project identifier
-  credentials: /path/to/google_application_credentials.json <--
+  credentials: /path/to/google_application_credentials.json <-- # the path to the Google Cloud service account credentials
-  region: us-west1 <--
+  region: us-west1 <-- # the Google Cloud region where the resources will be deployed
-  zone: us-west1-a <--
+  zone: us-west1-a <-- # the Google Cloud zone where the resources will be deployed
-  data_location: us <--
+  data_location: us <-- # the location for storing data, including Google Cloud Storage buckets and Cloud SQL backups

 # Google Cloud CloudSQL database settings
 cloud_sql_database:
-  tier: db-custom-2-7680
+  tier: db-custom-2-7680 # the machine tier to use for the Observatory Platform Cloud SQL database
-  backup_start_time: '23:00'
+  backup_start_time: '23:00' # the time for Cloud SQL database backups to start in HH:MM format
-  postgres_password: my-password <--
+  postgres_password: my-password <-- # the password for the airflow postgres database user

 # Settings for the main VM that runs the Apache Airflow scheduler and webserver
 airflow_main_vm:
-  machine_type: n2-standard-2
+  machine_type: n2-standard-2 # the machine type for the virtual machine
-  disk_size: 50
+  disk_size: 50 # the disk size for the virtual machine in GB
-  disk_type: pd-ssd
+  disk_type: pd-ssd # the disk type for the virtual machine
-  create: true
+  create: true # determines whether virtual machine is created or destroyed

 # Settings for the weekly on-demand VM that runs large tasks
 airflow_worker_vm:
-  machine_type: n1-standard-8
+  machine_type: n1-standard-8 # the machine type for the virtual machine
-  disk_size: 3000
+  disk_size: 3000 # the disk size for the virtual machine in GB
-  disk_type: pd-standard
+  disk_type: pd-standard # the disk type for the virtual machine
-  create: false
+  create: false # determines whether virtual machine is created or destroyed

 # User defined Apache Airflow variables:
 # airflow_variables: